Frequently Asked Questions

 How can I start working with COEXISTUS?

 Potential clients fill out the Service Inquiry Form that is located on the Contact COEXISTUS page on this website.
 This form tells me why you're looking for services at this time.
-If it looks like you're a good candidate for these services, I will contact you to schedule a free, individual, 15 minute Initial Video Session.
+If it looks like you're a good candidate for these services, I will contact you to schedule a free, individual, 20 minute Initial Video Session.
 If it looks like these services are not a good fit for your needs at this time or if I am no longer accepting new clients, I will email you to let you know.

 After the Initial Video Session(s), I send out the Client Paperwork Packet.
 This paperwork packet provides prospective clients with a brief overview of services and gives the prospective client the opportunity to provide more information to the program about their situation and their goals.
-If a prospective client has any question about anything related to the Client Paperwork Packet or their potential participation in any services with Coexistus LLC, they are directed to contact the program and speak directly with a program representative prior to signing the paperwork.
+If a prospective client has any question about anything related to the Client Paperwork Packet or their potential participation in any services with Coexistus LLC, they should contact the program and speak directly with a program representative prior to signing the paperwork.
 If a prospective client would like to become a client, they sign the Consent to Participate and submit all completed Client Paperwork to the program.

 Once I receive the completed Client Paperwork, I schedule a one hour New Client Session which is a private individual consultation via video with each party so that we can go over the Client Paperwork Packet and talk about how we might work to improve the situation.